-- (1) Employers shall post and keep posted the appropriate notice in a conspicuous place or places where employees congregate.
-Electronic posting is sufficient to meet this posting requirement as long as it otherwise meets the requirements of this section.is posted electronically in a conspicuous place or places where employees would tend to view it in the workplace. - (2) An employer is also required to give an employee a copy of the appropriate notice as soon as practicable after the employee tells the employer of her pregnancy or sooner if the employee inquires about reasonable accommodation, transfer, or pregnancy disability leaves. - (3) If the employer publishes an employee handbook that describes other kinds of reasonable accommodation, transfers or temporary disability leaves available to its employees, that employer is encouraged to include a description of reasonable accommodation, transfer, and pregnancy disability leave in the next edition of its handbook that it publishes following adoption of these regulations.
-In the alternative, the employer may distribute to its employees a copy of its Notice at least annually (distribution may be by electronic mail). - (4) Non-English Speaking Workforce.
-Any FEHA-covered employer whose work force at any facility or establishment is comprised of ten-10 percent or more persons whose primary language is not English shall translate the notice into the language or languages spoken by this group or these groups of employees every language that is spoken by at least 10 percent of the workforce.
-In addition, any FEHA-covered employer shall make a reasonable effort to give either verbal or written notice in the appropriate language to any employee who the employer knows is not proficient in English, and for whom written notice previously has not been given in her primary language, of her rights to pregnancy disability leave, reasonable accommodation, and transfer, once the employer knows the employee is pregnant.

-- (e) Notice A. Notice A or its equivalent is for employers with less than 50 employees and who are therefore not subject to CFRA or FMLA.
+(1) Employers shall post and keep posted the appropriate notice on its premises, in conspicuous places where employees are employed, a notice explaining the Act's provisions and providing information concerning the procedures for filing complaints of violations of the Act with the Department of Fair Employment and Housing in a conspicuous place or places where employees congregate.
+The poster and the text must be large enough to be easily read and contain fully legible text.
+Electronic posting is sufficient to meet this posting requirement as long as it otherwise meets the requirements of this section.is posted electronically in a conspicuous place or places where employees would tend to view it in the workplace.

+(2) An employer is also required to give an employee a copy of the appropriate notice as soon as practicable after the employee tells the employer of her pregnancy or sooner if the employee inquires about reasonable accommodation, transfer, or pregnancy disability leaves.

+(3) If the employer publishes an employee handbook that describes other kinds of reasonable accommodation, transfers or temporary disability leaves available to its employees, that employer is encouraged to shall include a description of reasonable accommodation, transfer, and pregnancy disability leave in the next edition of its handbook that it publishes following adoption of these regulations.
+In the alternative, the employer may distribute to its employees a copy of its Notice at least annually. (dD is by electronic mail).

+(4) Non-English Speaking Workforce.
+Any FEHA-covered employer whose work force at any facility or establishment is comprised of ten-10 percent or more persons whose primaryspoken language is not English shall translate the notice into the language or languages spoken by this group or these groups of employees-every language that is spoken by at least 10 percent of the workforce.
+In addition, any FEHA-covered employer shall make a reasonable effort to give either verbal or written notice in the appropriate language to any employee who the employer knows is not proficient in English, and for whom written notice previously has not been given in her primary language, of her rights to pregnancy disability leave, reasonable accommodation, and transfer, once the employer knows the employee is pregnant. (e) Notice A. Notice A or its equivalent is for employers with less than 50 employees and who are therefore not subject to CFRA or FMLA.
 An employer may provide a leave policy that is more generous than that required by FEHA if that more generous policy is provided to all similarly situated disabled employees.
-An employer may develop its own notice or it may choose to use the text provided in section 11051(a), below, unless it does not accurately reflect its own policy. - (f) Notice B. Notice B or its equivalent is for employers with 50 or more employees who are subject to CFRA or FMLA.
+An employer may develop its own notice or it may choose to use the text provided in section 11051(a), below,\unless it does not accurately reflect its own policy.

+(f) Notice B. Notice B or its equivalent is for employers with 50 or more employees who are subject to CFRA or FMLA.
 Notice B combines notice of both an employee's rights regarding pregnancy and CFRA leave rights and satisfies the notice obligations of both this article and section 11095 of the regulations.
 An employer may develop its own notice or it may choose to use the text provided in section 11051(b), below, unless it does not accurately reflect its own policy.